 The Medical Billing and Coding Specialist programs have been combined due to major recent changes, with more expected in the future.
+The MBCS program is a hybrid program, all of the didactic classes will be delivered through our LMS "Canvas", labs will be taught in school and clinical externship will be provided at one of our affiliated sites.
 This program has been designed to provide basic training and knowledge in the fundamental areas of medical billing and medical coding.
 At Healthcare Training Institute the program is designed to provide the student/participant with the skills and knowledge necessary to prepare the program graduate to apply for entry-level Medical Billing Specialist and Medical Coding Specialist, EHR Specialist, Medical Office Administration, Unit Clerk, Pharmacy Biller, and DME billing, Processor/Data Entry, Third Party Billing Representative, Certified Medical Biller, Medical Billing/Payment Poster, Certified Coding Specialist Associate, Billing Clerk, Outpatient Medical Coder-Non Certified, Documentation Specialist, Inpatient Medical Coder-Certified, Ambulatory Registrar, Medical Office Assistant, Call Center Service Associate, Account Representative, Staff Assistant, Bookkeeper, Patient Access Representative, Care Coordinator, Patient Scheduler, Receptionist Patient Account Representative, Data Entry, Coding Reviewer Specialist Preauthorization, Dental Biller/Receptionist, Ophthalmic Technician/ Optometric Technician, Medical Records Field Technician, Clinical Compliance Specialist, Administrative Assistant for Malpractice Office, Medical Charge Entry Specialist.

 The Medical Billing curriculum section has been tailored in such a way as to allow the student to gain a full understanding of expectations, job knowledge, and mastery of skills needed for job performance.
 This is acquired through acquaintance and learning of Anatomy and Physiology, Medical Terminology, Insurance Terminology, CPT, ICD9, HCFA 1500, UB-92 Hospital Billing Form, General Office Procedures and practical knowledge of computerized medical billing or claims processing systems.
 The Medical Coding curriculum encompasses far more than assigning numbers to services and diagnosis.
 The medical coding curriculum has been tailored in such way to allow the student to abstract information from the patient's record and combine it with their knowledge of reimbursement and coding guidelines to optimize payments to physicians and hospitals.